ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 # Enabling Personalization

 The Ibexa Personalization solution is based on a client-server architecture.
-To make it operational, you must obtain and set up certain authentication parameters.
+To make enable it, you must get and set up authentication parameters.

 ## Requesting access to the server

-At first you must request credentials required to access the recommendation server.
+First, you must request credentials required to access the recommendation server.

 To do this, in the Back Office, select **Personalization** and then **Dashboard**.
 On the welcome screen, enter the following details in their respective fields:

-* a full name of the person responsible for accepting the terms and conditions of the Personalization service
+* full name of the person responsible for accepting the terms and conditions of the Personalization service
-* an e-mail address to which you want the credentials to be sent to
+* e-mail address to which you want the credentials to be sent
-* an Installation key that can be found on the **Maintenance and Support agreement details** page in the service portal
+* Installation key that can be found on the **Maintenance and Support agreement details** page in the service portal

-Select a checkbox to confirm that you've read the terms and conditions, and then click **Submit**.
+Accept the terms and conditions, and then click **Submit**.
-Your request is sent to Ibexa, and you will receive a confirmation e-mail in response.
+Your request is sent to Ibexa, and you will receive a confirmation email in response.

 ## Configuring mandator credentials

-When you've received the confirmation e-mail, you must add the credentials to your configuration.
+When you receive the confirmation email, you must add the credentials to your configuration.
 In the root folder of your project, edit either the `.env` or `.env.local` file by adding two lines that may look similar to the following example.